bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 ##### Response

-The response in this case is a `201 Created`, since the service supports unpaired tagging and the client has passed in the authentication token with the request to `/tag`.
+The response in this case is a `201 Created`, since the service supports unpaired tagging and the receiver has passed in the authentication token with the request to `/tag`.
 Again the response contains a `can_register` grant.
-The client uses the presence of this grant to decide to display the option to register.
+The receiver uses the presence of this grant to decide to display the option to register.

 ~~~~ {.example}